Giornico

 Giornico is a municipality in the district of Leventina in the canton of Ticino in Switzerland.
+On 6 April 2025, Bodio merged into the municipality of Giornico.

 History

 Giornico is first mentioned around 935-94 as de Iudicibus Giornicensis.
 In 1202 it was mentioned as Iornico, and around 1210-58 it was mentioned as Zurnigo.
 Formerly, it was known by the German names of Yrnis or Girnis.